Community Options

 First Year

-Located in Academic Village, residents of this community can take advantage of design studios, collaborative work rooms, an electronic classroom, peer mentoring, and nightly tutoring.
+Located in Academic Village and Edwards Hall, residents of this community can take advantage of academic assistance, mentorship, events, student organization meetings, and tutoring.

 Health & Exercise Sciene